freeipa/freeipa/doc/designs/application-specific-passwords.md

 ### SSSD support for the aforementioned functionality

+Interactions with SSSD using the new functionality must be tested in `ipatests/test_integration/test_sssd.py`.

-SSSD will also be extended to support the aforementioned functionality.
+If needed, SSSD will also be extended to support the aforementioned functionality.
 This will be done by a closely related, but separate extension of SSSD.
-On the side of FreeIPA, after SSSD is extended, interactions with SSSD using the new functionality must be tested in `ipatests/test_integration/test_sssd.py`.

 ## Implementation